 Make it Quick

-The other thing I’ve been doing is creating quick DIY projects to write tutorials for and feature here on the blog.
+The other thing I’ve been doing is creating quick DIY projects to write tutorials for.
 I feel like I haven’t done any of my own projects for a LONG time, and I put this down to having a baby, working really hard and not having enough time.

 But what this has shown me is, if I just bloody well START something, it doesn’t take long at all, and is really rewarding in so many other ways.